Your guide to World Series Game 3: Will home-field advantage boost the Astros to a lead?

 Returning home tied in the series instead of down two games means Minute Maid Park will be something like Lollapalooza meets The Beatles.
 It's going to be loud, and while there's no sabermetric analysis linking home-crowd noise to victories, you have to think the added energy and electric atmosphere will be a positive for the Astros.

-For what it's worth: The Astros are 6-0 at home this postseason, outscoring their opponents 31 to 7.
+For what it's worth: The Astros are 6-0 at home this postseason, outscoring their opponents 31-7.

 "As I went through every single pitch and situation last night," Roberts said Thursday, "could I have brought Kenley in for a clean inning in the eighth?
 Possibly.
 But I think that in that situation, trying to overextend Brandon, when he already pitched an inning -- six outs wasn't ideal for Kenley, but in that situation once [Morrow] gave up that leadoff double, I just felt it was time to go to him."